 1 – The HTA’s Technology Budget Estimator

-You may embed HTA’s Technology Budget Estimator directly on your website and receive the calculated data from it.
+You may embed HTA’s Technology Budget Estimator directly on your website and access all budgets created with it.

-This tool benefits your dealers, end users, and design and build pros by educating potential clients about realistic technology budgets from the very beginning.
+This tool benefits your dealers, end users, and design and build partners by educating potential clients about realistic technology budgets from the very beginning.
 It shifts sticker shock away from the dealer and toward HTA’s brand-neutral, industry-standard calculator.
-Feedback shows that clients who use this tool are less likely to shop around, helping steer homeowners away from low-ball providers that harm the industry’s reputation.
+Feedback shows that clients who use this tool are less likely to shop around, helping steer homeowners away from low-ball providers and inferior products that harm the industry’s reputation.

 2 – Project Technology Assessment forms